PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-PicoW-USB.md

 You must get either a Pico W or Pico WH.
 The Pico 2 W/WH is not compatible!
 The Pico and Pico H do not work because they have no wireless module.

-Unlike other controllers, we recommend the ones with pins for the sole reason that the pins make it much easier to do [UART Mode](Controller-PicoW-UART.md) in the future.
-We only recommend the pinless boards if you never intend to do UART mode, or if you are experienced with soldering or have another way to connect to the holes.
+Unlike other controllers, we ***strongly*** recommend the ones with pins for the sole reason that it becomes much easier to do [UART Mode](Controller-PicoW-UART.md) in the future.
+We only recommend the pinless boards if you either never intend to do UART mode, or if you have another way to connect to the holes (such as soldering, mini-grabbers, hammer headers, etc...)

 **A micro-USB  cable:**
 - Micro-USB -> USB-A Cable: https://www.amazon.com/Android-Compatible-Smartphones-Charging-Stations/dp/B095JZSHXQ